sadeq220/docs/lock-free/README.md

 ### Lock-Free Algorithms
 In Java the package `java.util.concurrent.atomic` provides **lock-free thread-safe programming on single variables**.
+Atomic actions cannot be interleaved, so they can be used without fear of **thread interference**.
 Until Java 8 classes in this package used **volatile variable** and a method with signature:
 ```
 boolean compareAndSet(expectedValue, updateValue);